Albertus Theodore Briggs: Career

+In 1927, he gave the report for the Greencastle District at the meeting of the Northwest Indiana Conference of the Methodist Episcopal Church in Gary, Indiana.

 Personal life

 Briggs met Lenore Alleman while they were in school at the Fort Wayne Methodist Academy.
-They both attended Depauw and married on June 14, 1890.
+They both attended DePauw and married in Celina, Ohio on June 14, 1893.
 She was born in 1867 in Argos, Indiana, the daughter of Jacob C. Alleman and Mary Ann Lowry.
-Her great grandfather, John Alleman was from Pennsylvania and served in the Revolution.
-She earned a Ph B. and an A.M. from DePauw University where she was a member of the Kappa Alpha Theta sorority and treasurer of the Y.M.C.A.
-She served as a high school principal at Waterloo High School (Ohio) in Atwater, Ohio in 1891 and at Celina High School in Celina, Ohio in 1892.
+Her great-grandfather, John Alleman was from Pennsylvania and served in the Revolution.
+She earned a Ph B. and an A.M. from DePauw University in 1891 and 1893.
+She was a member of the Kappa Alpha Theta sorority and treasurer of the Y.M.C.A.
+She served as a high school principal in Waterloo, Indiana in 1891 and in Celina, Ohio in 1892.

 They had five daughters; Genevieve, Margaret, Mildred, Ruth Lenore, and Mary Elizabeth Briggs, all of whom went to college.

+In Attica, they lived on Jackson Street.
+While in Valparaiso, they lived in a brick house on Franklin Street.
+In Greencastle, the briggs house was 712 E. Seminary Street.

+In 1920, they travelled by train to Yellowstone National Park.
+In 1921, they drove to the East Coast.

 He died at the Methodist Hospital in Indianapolis, and his funeral was held at the Gobin Memorial Church in Greencastle.

 Briggs and his wife are buried in the Forest Hill Cemetery in Greencastle.